demlabs/demlabs.github.io/pages/offerings.md

 permalink: /offerings/
 ---

+## Internships
+We also offer summer/winter internships for students.
+This will constitute of rigorous research and problem solving with assistance from multiple mentors.
+Some salient features of this will be

+- Rigorous tool training
+- Research with collaboration
+- Techniques of research

+### Winter Intership during winter 2016 at Guwahati
+We are offering an internship on **COMPUTATIONAL ENGINEERING DESIGN** at Guwahati this winter 2016.
+We will be offering a curriculum on product development using computational tools and techniques.
+A brief look into the curriculum is:

+- Engineering design and product development
+- How to design **self-driving cars, walking robots, and automobiles**
+- Design thinking
+- Computational engineering design
+- CAD/CAM/CAE
+- CAD/CAM using design software
+- CAE techniques - FEM/CFD/Statistical Design/Optimization/Multibody Dynamics
+- CAE tools and software
+- Project I (Designing with Engineering Details)
+- Project II (Stress Analysis)
+- Project III (Optimization)
+- Project IV (Multibody Dynamics)
+- Engineering portfolio development
+- Lecture series on engineering product design, entrepreneurship, and design thinking

+## Our Offerings
-We **offer workshops** on new product development using computational tools such as finite element analysis, CAD, and computational fluid dynamics etc. and also **offer assistance in BTech/MTech projects**.
+We **offer workshops, trainings, and internships** on new product development using computational tools such as finite element analysis, CAD, and computational fluid dynamics etc. and also **offer assistance in BTech/MTech projects**.
 Our courses are customized for a specific audience to tune them as per their expectation and understanding.
 This is what differentiates us from just another workshop organizing company.
 We also offer perspectives on building a career in product development.

 We are backed by experts from all walks of elite pedigree, be it industry or academia.